Get the FREE one-click dictionary software for Windows

 - sprout

-Type of: accumulation, acquire, animal group, capital, certificate, cravat, develop, equip, eutherian, eutherian mammal, family tree, fit, fit out, flower, frame, framework, furnish, genealogy, get, grip, grow, handgrip, handle, have, have got, hold, instrument of punishment, lumber, merchandise, offer, outfit, placental, placental mammal, plant part, plant structure, produce, product, provide, render, reputation, repute, security, soup, stalk, stem, supply, support, timber, variety, ware, working capital
+Type of: accumulation, acquire, animal group, capital, certificate, cravat, develop, equip, eutherian, eutherian mammal, family tree, fit, fit out, flower, frame, framework, furnish, genealogy, get, grip, grow, handgrip, handle, have, have got, hold, instrument of punishment, lumber, merch [informal], merchandise, offer, outfit, placental, placental mammal, plant part, plant structure, produce, product, provide, render, reputation, repute, security, soup, stalk, stem, supply, support, timber, variety, ware, working capital

-Part of: artillery, cue, cue stick, fishing pole, fishing rod, genus Malcolmia, genus Matthiola, gun, handgun, heavy weapon, machine gun, Malcolmia, Matthiola, ordnance, pistol, pool cue, pool stick, shooting iron, side arm, species, whip
+Part of: artillery, cue, cue stick, fishing pole, fishing rod, genus Malcolmia, genus Matthiola, gun, handgun, heavy weapon, machine gun, Malcolmia, Matthiola, ordnance, pistol, pool cue, pool stick, rod, shooting iron, side arm, species, whip

-Stock, Joseph
+Stock, Keith